roverwing/RoverWingHardware/docs/features/motors.rst

 motors with 7.4V power supply by limiting the maximal output power to 80%.
 Each motor is controlled by DRV8871 motor driver by Texas Instruments, which can provide up to 2.9A per motor.
-The drivers are current limited, so the current will not exceed 2.9A even if the motor is stalled, which helps prevent motor burnout.
+The drivers are current limited, so the current will not exceed 2.9A even if the motor is stalled, which helps prevent driver overheating.
 The motor ports use JST VH connectors; see section :ref:`cables` for list of compatible cables and adapters.

 To avoid overheating, it is recommended to attach  additional heatsinks to the